 Q38) What are event listeners?

-Ans: Events that are emitted by event emitters have to be listened in order to continue the asynchronous execution of the threads.
-These objects that listens the emitted events are known as listeners.
+Ans: Events that are emitted by event emitters have to listen in order to continue the asynchronous execution of the threads.
+These objects that listen to the emitted events are known as listeners.

 When you are going for an interview go through all these basic questions at least once.